veikkonyfors/blog/_posts/2023-01-06-vector-calculus.md

 ## Vector Calculus

 While diving into electromagnetism details, turned out I knew very little about vector calculus.
 Thus documenting those for myself.
-In order memorize them better and also refreshing memory later on.
+In order memorize them better and also for refreshing memory later on.